 My primary research interests are in Human-Computer Interaction and Ubiquitous Computing.
-One current focus is the eye-computer interface, with interests in pervasive eye-tracking, automated analysis of visual behaviour, and novel interaction methods based on eye movement.
+Recently I have been working is on pervasive eye tracking and novel interaction methods based on eye movement.
 I am also interested in spontaneous intreraction across devices, in particular with personal mobile devices on shared surfaces and public displays, and generally in devices and methods that enable interaction in novel and compelling ways.

 I have PhD projects available on systems, devices and methods for Human-Computer Interaction (HCI).
 Topics of interest include: